Mr-Helpful/ai-search/README.md

 ## Introduction

 This is a WIP package that implements some pretty common AI search methods.
-I've mostly created this to support a few other projects I'm working on and have found that I commonly need these types of algorithms.
+I've mostly created as I've commonly found I need some of these algorithms in other projects I've been working on.

 ## Current Algorithms